 Also, for the cylindrical lock, you need only a drill machine.
 However, for doing the mortise, a mortising jig is strongly recommended.
 If the cut is not accurate, the lock will not fit properly.
 Sometimes, the installation process may hamper the door.

-Therefore, you need to check if the door is strong enough to install such heavy duty mortise lock.
+Therefore, you need to check if the door is strong enough to install such a heavy-duty mortise lock.
 If you are not confident about your door, you can get help from a security expert.
 Because installing a strong lock on a weak door won’t be of any help.

 Even though the installation of a mortise lock is troublesome, you will be amazed by the strengthened security you will get from this lock.
 Moreover, this lock gives you the discretion to choose on which side you want to make the keyway.
 You can also include a deadbolt if you wish.